 Invest Now for a Financially Stable Future

 Now that your disposable income amount has been determined based on your spending plan, it is essential to use that money to multiply wealth in the long run.
-It is wise to take a percentage of your disposable income and invest it instead of using all of your disposable income on short-term items, such as dining out, purchasing clothes, and other depreciating things.
+It is wise to invest a percentage of your disposable income instead of using it on short-term items, such as dining out, purchasing clothes, and other depreciating things.